BJP's Joshua De Souza elected Deputy Speaker of Goa Assembly | Politics

 - India

-BJP MLA Joshua De Souza was on Friday elected as the Deputy Speaker of Goa Legislative Assembly.
+Bharatiya Janata Party (BJP) legislator Joshua De Souza was on Friday elected as the Deputy Speaker of Goa Legislative Assembly as he defeated Congress candidate Delialah Lobo by 12 votes.
+The election for the post was held on the last day of the monsoon session of the assembly, which had commenced last week.

-The election for the post of was held on Friday, during the ongoing monsoon session of the assembly.
-De Souza polled 24 votes, while Congress candidate Delialah Lobo was supported by 12 opposition MLAs.
-Two members of the Aam Admi Party (AAP) and the lone MLA of the Revolutionary Goans Party (RGP), both belonging to the opposition benches, abstained from voting.
-Assembly Speaker Ramesh Tawadkar and others congratulated De Souza on his win.
+The Congress had fielded Lobo - its only woman legislator in the state - against De Souza of the ruling party.
+While De Souza polled 24 votes, Lobo bagged 12 votes - 11 of the Congress and one of the Goa Forward Party (GFP).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)